 Are United or American Airlines Pajamas Best?

-United airlines offer 100% cotton pajamas upon request (or pyjamas as we say in the UK), on flights longer than 12 hours.
-There are not enough pajamas for every Business Class customer so be sure to request a set, it is also looking likely that these will be cut back in cost cutting; we shall see.
+United Airlines offer 100% cotton pajamas upon request (or pajamas as we say in the UK) on flights longer than 12 hours.
+There are not enough pajamas for every Business Class customer, so be sure to request a set.
+It is also looking likely that these will be cut back in cost-cutting; we shall see.
 Note that two sizes are available: small/medium and large/extra large.
 And what are they like?
-They are grey with royal blue waist tie and buttoned neck.
+They are grey with a royal blue waist tie and buttoned neck.
 They have the United logo on the chest.
 They are soft and comfortable but also thin and light which makes them easy to transport and they will not be too warm on the flight but, if like me, you get cold when you are tired, you might need to wear a jumper over them.

 Are United, Delta or American Airlines Amenity Kits Best?

-American has also revamped their amenity kits.
-They offer different kits depending on whether you’re flying a transcon, business class, or first class, and with each kit they partner with a different skincare provider.
+American has also revamped its amenity kits.
+They offer different kits depending on whether you’re flying a transcon, business class, or first class, and with each kit, they partner with a different skincare provider.
 Their kits have discount codes for buying the skincare products from Cole Haan and the skincare partners.
-Again, neither amenity kit is significantly better than the other and should not be a deal breaker.
+Again, neither amenity kit is significantly better than the other and should not be a deal-breaker.
 Find out which airlines I think offer the best Business Class amenity kits (clue, it is neither American or United).

-United offer Saks Fifth Avenue bedding, with a lovely blanket and comfy bedding.
-In fact the bedding is so good that some customers have been walking off the plane with keepsake Saks blankets!
+United offers Saks Fifth Avenue bedding, with a lovely blanket and comfy bedding.
+In fact, the bedding is so good that some customers have been walking off the plane with keepsake Saks blankets!
 These have more recently been cut back in volume, but they still currently offer the edge over United.